Attractor-driven matter: Some examples of attractor-driven matter with fixed internal state-space attractor

 then each particle will on average spend more time traveling to the left.
 Hence, when a cluster is formed, particles are more likely to leave the left side of that cluster and also more likely to join the right side of an adjacent cluster.
 This results in a net drift of clusters to the right.
 Thus, by a simple translation of the cutting plane for the Lorenz-attractor-driven particle, one can induce a desired drift in the emergent clusters.
-Position dependence of this cutting-plane, namely a cutting-plane field $P(x)$ described by
+Position dependence of this cutting plane, namely a cutting-plane field $P(x)$ described by (cf.~Eq.~(\ref{eq:GenericCuttingPlaneField}))

-with $a,b,c$ being arbitrary functions of $x$, will enable one to introduce an induced potential landscape in which the clusters' drift direction and speed varies with spatial position $x$.
+with $a,b,c,d$ being arbitrary functions of $x$, will enable one to introduce an environment into the system, i.e.~an induced potential landscape in which the clusters' drift direction and speed varies with spatial position $x$.
 This particular generalization, while interesting, will not be further considered at this point.
-Rather, we now explore how time dependence in the position of the cutting plane can be used to control the motion of the clusters.
+Rather, we now explore how time dependence in the position of the cutting plane can be used to manipulate the motion of clusters.
 For example, if the cutting plane is allowed to oscillate between $X=k$ and $X=-k$, then this will induce an oscillation in the cluster dynamics as shown in Fig.~\ref{Fig: 1D many 2}(b).
 Instead of choosing a vertical cutting plane in the $(X,Y)$ projection of the attractor, if the cutting plane is inclined at an angle $\theta_0=\pi/4$, then the dynamics of emergent clusters and their size distribution changes significantly (see Fig.~\ref{Fig: 1D many 2}(c)).
-At the angle shown in Fig.~\ref{Fig: 1D many 2}(c), one obtains short lived smaller clusters due to frequent crossing of the inclined cutting plane by the phase-space trajectory.
+At the cutting-plane angle shown in Fig.~\ref{Fig: 1D many 2}(c), one obtains short lived smaller clusters due to frequent crossing of the inclined cutting plane by the phase-space trajectory.
 This changing cluster distribution for the cutting plane at different angles can be exploited to model complex clustering behaviors.
-For example, allowing the cutting plane to rotate in a periodic manner, one can induce periodic formation and disintegration of clusters as shown in Fig.~\ref{Fig: 1D many 2}(d).
+For example, allowing the cutting plane to rotate in a periodic manner, one can induce periodic formation and disintegration of clusters, as shown in Fig.~\ref{Fig: 1D many 2}(d).

-We highlight that in all of these examples, the characteristics of the underlying Lorenz attractor are imprinted in the cluster dynamics and the cluster size distribution, and if the underlying attractor is changed then the corresponding emergent cluster dynamics and statistics will change accordingly.
+We highlight that in all of these examples, the characteristics of the internal state-space---i.e.~the Lorenz attractor, along with the cutting plane---are imprinted in the cluster dynamics and the cluster size distribution.
+If the internal-state space attractor is changed, then the corresponding emergent cluster dynamics and statistics will change accordingly.